gamiphy/android-sdk/README.md

       GamiBot.getInstance().init(applicationContext, botId, language).setDebug(true).setDebug(true)
 ```

-## Showing the bot within your application
+## Showing the plugin within your application

-Gamibot can be triggered and shown in two methods.
+Gamiphy Loyalty & Rewards can be triggered and shown in two methods.

-- If you are interested to use the widget that Gamiphy SDK provides, this widget will handle opening the bot within the web view.
-you just need to add the widget button to your xml layout
+- Simply add the widget button to your xml layout

 ```xml
         <com.gamiphy.library.utils.GamiphyBotButton